-Isis: who are they and can they be stopped?
+Isis: who are Islamic State militants and can they be stopped?

-The West considers Isis to be an international terrorist organisation.
-It operates in Iraq and Syria with the aim of creating an Islamic state across the borders of the two countries and beyond.
-Initially called Al-Qaeda in Iraq, it became the Islamic State of Iraq and Syria last year.
-It has played a prominent role in Syria's civil war with the chaos enabling it to quickly develop a reputation as one of the most extreme groups operating in the region, reports the New York Times.
+It has played a prominent role in Syria's civil war with the chaos enabling it to develop a reputation as one of the most extreme groups operating in the region, reports the New York Times.

 Reports from cities where Isis has taken control are bleak, with public executions, beheadings, kidnap, amputations, torture and beatings among tactics used to maintain control.
 Isis has long targeted journalists and activists, and has been known to use suicide attacks and land mines against its opposition.

 After the fall of Mosul in 2014, some terrorism experts suggested that the militant group's claim to statehood was no idle boast.
 The Washington Post said Islamic State "effectively governs a nation-size tract of territory that stretches from the eastern edge of the Syrian city of Aleppo to Fallujah in western Iraq – and now also includes the northern Iraqi city of Mosul".
 Although the borders of the territory it controls has ebbed and flowed since then, its power has not been substantially diminished.
 The group views itself as its own state with administrative buildings, courts, street signs and even its own newspaper.
 Douglas Ollivant, of the New America Foundation, who advised the Obama and Bush administrations on Iraq, says it has "all the trappings of a state, just not an internationally recognised one".